henriksson-lab/zorn/index.md

 ## **Zorn**

-We are proud to announce Zorn!
+We are proud to announce Zorn, an R package and workflow manager for scalable single-cell analysis!

 To install the package, see the [install page](articles/install.html).

 ## **About Zorn**